DPDK/dpdk/doc/guides/prog_guide/profile_app.rst

 Intel processors provide performance counters to monitor events.
 Some tools provided by Intel can be used to profile and benchmark an application.
-See the *VTune™ Performance Analyzer Essentials* publication from Intel Press for more information.
+See the *VTune Performance Analyzer Essentials* publication from Intel Press for more information.

-For an Intel® DPDK application, this can be done in a Linux* application environment only.
+For a DPDK application, this can be done in a Linux* application environment only.

 The main situations that should be monitored through event counters are: